 Bright Jupiter, about 40° up in the southeast and in the constellation Cetus, is nearly 60° to the upper right of Venus.
 Dimmer Mars is 16.7° to the lower left of the Jovian Giant.

 Saturn is about one-third of the way up in the south, about 42° to the lower right of Jupiter.

 The five planets span about 110° from Mercury to Saturn.

 Tomorrow morning the lunar crescent is near Mercury.
 The moon and Mercury are quickly leaving the morning sky, leaving four bright planets.

 The gap from Venus to Saturn continues to grow each morning.
 They are here each morning until mid-to-late August.
 On August 28, Venus and Saturn are at opposition.
 Saturn sets as Venus rises.
 About a week before this event, Saturn is very low in the west-southwest as Venus rises, making the Ringed Wonder difficult to spot.

-The next planet parade where bright five planets are visible simultaneously is mid-April 2036.
+The next planet parade where bright five planets are visible simultaneously is December 2022 and again during mid-April 2036.
 The next time they are in order from the sun is 2100.